Hornan7/Testnet_Scenarios/gov-concerns.md

     - <https://twitter.com/Hornan7>
 Created: 2024-02-21
 ---
-# Concerns and recomendations following the test scenarios on SanchoNet
+# Concerns and recommendations following the test scenarios on SanchoNet

 ## Abstract